pietheinstrengholt/rssmonster/README.md

 #### Todo

 * Show first image (image_url) in minimal less-content dialog
+* Set hr break style to grey when marking as read
 * Change image heart (grey)
 * Cleanup JS
 * Cosmetic: When moving feeds between categories, change the count for the category
 * Add Mark as read, unread buttons
 * Implement search function
 * Welcome screen when database is empty
-* Cleanup CSS mess in index.blade
+* Cleanup CSS, more efficient
 * Drag and drop on Tablet?

 #### Credits